-Enhancement!
-The GST tax continues to follow the estate tax, so the GST tax exemption also increases under the TCJA.
-(See Chart 6.)
+The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCIA.
+(See Chart 7.)
+Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
+Using